-Baltic Journal of Health and Physical Activity (BJHPA), an official journal published by Gdansk University of Physical Education and Sport (in Polish Akademia Wychowania Fizycznego i Sportu im.
-Jędrzeja Śniadeckiego w Gdańsku), is a peer-reviewed on-line journal featuring scientific articles based on original research as well as review and viewpoint articles.
+Baltic Journal of Health and Physical Activity (Balt J Health Phys Act), an official journal published quarterly by Gdansk University of Physical Education and Sport (in Polish Akademia Wychowania Fizycznego i Sportu im.
+Jędrzeja Śniadeckiego w Gdańsku), is a peer-reviewed on-line journal featuring scientific articles based on original research as well as review articles.

-THE EDITORIAL BOARD includes specialists from many countries, representing various related specialties, guaranteeing a high scholarly level of the published articles.
-BJHPA is published quarterly.
-BJHPA is indexed in many databases.
+The Editorial Board includes specialists from many countries, representing various related specialties, guaranteeing a high scholarly level of the published articles.

 - Biomedical sciences in sport and physical activity